Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Experiments

-The denoising results for {\sl Indian} are illustrated in Fig. \ref{indian_no}.
-The displayed spectral bands contain strong noise, and the first band is significantly corrupted.
-So the restorations of these bands are with great difficulties.
-As can be seen, LRTDTV and DIP 2D both remove the strong noise but LRTDTV produces color distortion while DIP 2D suffers from over-smoothness.
-In contrast, the proposed S2DIP successfully and reasonably restores the spatial-spectral structure of the corrupted images, showing outstanding performance compared with the competing methods.
+The denoising results for real-world noisy HSI {\it Urban} are displayed in Fig. \ref{urban}.
+We can see that S2DIP shows better performance for removing the complex noise.
+Specifically, S2DIP removes the noise and preserves the image details well.
+LRMR and LRTDTV could not totally remove the mixed noise.
+DIP has over-smooth results.
+HSID-CNN achieves considerable results.
+But if one looks closely, the result of HSID-CNN remain some stripe noise.

-For real experiments, the stopping criterion takes full advantage of the stable convergence of S2DIP, thus it is possible to remove the mixed noise without manual selections.
-In contrast, DIP 2D and DIP 3D still need manual selections to ensure the denoising quality.
-Therefore, S2DIP maintains a higher practical application value.
+The denoising results for {\it Indian} are illustrated in Fig. \ref{indian}.
+We can see that LRTDTV and DIP 2D both remove the strong noise but miss some image details.
+HSID-CNN removes the complex noise and achieves good results.
+S2DIP also successfully and reasonably restores the image structure, where the complex noise is removed and the image details and colors are well preserved.